Alipsa/spreadsheets/readme.md

 * sheet: The sheet index (index starting with 1) for the sheet to import.
 Can alternatively be the name of the sheet.
 Default: 1
 * startRow: The row to start reading from.
 Default: 1
 * endRow: The last row to read from
-* startColumn: The column index (or name e.g. A) to start reading from. default: 1
+* startColumn: The column index (or name e.g. "A") to start reading from. default: 1
 * endColumn: The last column index (or name) to read from.
 * firstRowAsColumnNames: If true then use the values of the first column as column names for the data.frame